We have back issues in the following categories:

 Issue 44 April-May 2009

-Issue 44 was the first to feature Fleur de Guerre on the cover, albeing in a cat burglar’s mask.
+Issue 44, published in A4 size, was the first to feature Fleur de Guerre on the cover, albeing in a cat burglar’s mask.
 Inside, she displayed, with remarkable flexibility, how to shimmy up drainpipes and get one’s immaculately gloved mitts on the world’s priciest diamonds.
 This edition also featured our famous re-enactment of the tennis match in School for Scoundrels between Terry-Thomas and Ian Carmichael, at the original location for the film.
 We also met John “Mad” Jack” Mytton, the Regency rake who fought bears for amusement; W de Forte road tested the 1955 Rolls Royce Silver Ghost; we met barrell-larynxed thespians Simon Callow and Kate O’Mara; as well as features on socks, umbrellas, diplomatic dress and Victorian pugilism.

 Issue 42 Dec08-Jan09